 Do you know the great Rococo portraitist Rosalba Carriera?
 She was one of the most famous painters of the early 18th century.
-Rosalba Carriera became famous by developing new painting techniques in miniature paintings and pastel portraits.
-Indeed, the virtuosity of her art was acknowledged all over Europe, especially amongst the French aristocracy.
+Carriera became known by developing new techniques in miniature painting and pastel portraits.
+The virtuosity of her art was acknowledged all over Europe, especially amongst the French aristocracy.

 Rosalba Carriera was born near Venice in 1673 into a humble family.
-Her mother taught her the fine and delicates techniques she needed to become a lacemaker.
-And it was this ability to create dainty craftwork that is one of the major qualities of her art.
+Her mother taught her the fine and delicate techniques she needed to become a lacemaker.
+And it was this ability that is one of the major qualities of her art.

 Miniature portraits are usually painted on tiny surfaces.
-They were often created as decoration on objects such as jewelry or snuffboxes.
-At this time young men traveled all over Europe on what was called the Grand Tour.
+They were often created as decorations on objects such as jewelry or snuffboxes.
+At this time young and well-off men traveled all over Europe on what was called the Grand Tour.
 And, just as today, they liked to buy lots of souvenirs.
 The most popular items were snuffboxes with miniature portraits on them.
-Thus, because Venice was a famous city to visit on the Tour, Rosalba Carriera’s miniatures became famous.
-That is how she started her career.
-For, as well as building a reputation as a talented miniature artist, it allowed her to develop a strong customer base.
+Thus, Rosalba Carriera’s miniature portraits became famous.
+That is how her career took off.
+This newly built reputation allowed her to develop a strong customer base.

-Rosalba Carriera was always in search of technological improvements in her art.
-As a result, she developed new techniques.
+Carriera was always in search of technological improvements in her art.
 One important development was painting on ivory instead of the traditional copper plate.
 By using ivory as a support, the painting appears more precious and delicate, two key characteristics of her work.

-In 1703 Rosalba Carriera entered Giuseppe Diamantini’s workshop in Venice.
-At that time it was common to use oil when painting.
+In 1703, Rosalba Carriera entered Giuseppe Diamantini’s workshop in Venice.
+At that time oil paints were most common.
 However, Diamantini taught her to use pastel instead.

 There are a few hints that can help you see the difference between an oil painting and a pastel one.
 Pastel allows the painter to work faster.
-As a result, it gives a light and spontaneous effect to the works of art.
+As a result, it gives a light and spontaneous effect.
 This is accentuated by the use of light colors.
 This mix of color and lightness of touch create beautiful transparency effects.
 The finish is like velvet.
 Take a look at the Portrait of a Woman with a Mask.
 You can almost feel the texture of her white dress.
 The painter has managed to depict the lightness and transparency of the fabric by letting the color of the blue background and the red cloth shine through.

-In the 18th century wealthy people became accustomed to having their portrait painted.
+In the 18th century, it was a norm for wealthy people to having their official portraits painted.
 But these portraits had become more light and intimate.
 Artists tried to depict the personality of their models.
 This trait had been absent in the more solemn portraits in oil.
 Therefore the results were more individualized.
 Now it was possible to recognize the models.
 You could even try to guess what kind of personality they had.

 Carriera used pastel to create light and intimate effects.
-She excelled in this new style of portraits which were so popular with the upper classes.
+She excelled in this new style of portraits which was so popular with the upper classes.

 The question of the recognition of women artists at the time is therefore interesting.
 Rosalba Carriera and Elisabeth Vigée Lebrun were some of the rare women artists who had great careers and worked for European courts.
 That being said, they were only recognized for their portraits.
 Noble genres such as history painting were reserved for men.